pravega/pravega-operator/doc/upgrade-cluster.md

   pravegaservice.cache.size.max: "9663676416"
 ```

-To summarize the way in which the segmentstore pod memory is distributed:
+To summarize the way in which the Segment Store pod memory is distributed:

 ```
 POD_MEM_LIMIT = JVM Heap + Direct Memory + Unallocated Memory
 Direct Memory = pravegaservice.cache.size.max + 1GB/2GB (other uses)
 ```
-For an in depth understanding of segmentStore options, refer to the [doc](https://github.com/pravega/pravega/blob/master/documentation/src/docs/admin-guide/segmentstore-memory.md)
+For an in depth understanding of Segment Store options, refer to this [document](https://github.com/pravega/pravega/blob/master/documentation/src/docs/admin-guide/segmentstore-memory.md).

 **Note:** If we are upgrading pravega version to 0.9 or above using operator version 0.5.1 or below, add the below JVM options for controller and segmentstore in addition to the current JVM options.
 ```